browneyedsoul/remnote-plugins/README.md

 2. Copy the CSSs started with `@import` down below

 3. Go back to your Knowledge Base.
-And then, Paste the clipboard into the Custom CSS power-up page Code Block in which the language button adjusted to CSS.
+And then, paste the clipboard into a Custom CSS power-up page Code Block in which the language button is tuned to CSS.

 > PS: All the latest snippets are optimized for `Modern Dark Theme`